ocaml-flambda/flambda-backend/jane/doc/extensions/_02-unboxed-types/block-indices.md

 4. Indices to some records containing both values and non-values, and occupying over 2^16 bytes, cannot be created.
 See "Representation of block indices" for details.
+5. Indices to structures with non-default modalities are not supported.
+   Specifically, the composition of modalities of the accesses of an `idx_imm` must have the identity modality, while the composition of modalities of the accesses of an `idx_mut` must the the modality `global many aliased unyielding`.

 # Representation of block indices